 President/Executive Director: Pastor Corilee Boer Marketing director & Treasurer: Jason Boer

-Pastor Corilee Boer Registered Nurse-specialized in Oncology, stem cell collections, kidney dialysis, diabetic counseling, & case management for work comp injuries and rehabilitation.
-Ordained Pastor-Currently serving at United Christian Church in Rock Rapids, IA, served Christ Lutheran Church (since December 2010), an independent Lutheran Church, in Alvord, Iowa.
+Corilee Boer Registered nurse--specialized in Oncology, stem cell collections, kidney dialysis, diabetic counseling, & case management for work comp injuries and rehabilitation.
+Ordained Pastor-Currently serving at United Christian Church in Rock Rapids, IA, served Christ Lutheran Church (December 2010-2018), an independent Lutheran Church in Alvord, Iowa.
 Served on the School of Evangelism Committee.
 Attended two years of the Lutheran School of Evangelism.
 Completed the two year Lutheran Lay School of Ministry.
 Served on the board of directors for Teens Encounter Christ & volunteered.
 Volunteered and trained at a therapeutic horseback riding center in Brainerd, MN.
 Completed three-day on-site certification workshop for Therapeutic Horseback Riding with NARHA.

-Jason Boer Beef production & management degree from WITC-Sioux City, IA Owner/Insurance Agent at Boer Insurance Agency since 1989 Served on the School of Evangelism Committee Attended two years of the Lutheran School of Evanglism Teaches Sunday School and Confirmation at Christ Lutheran Church of Alvord
+Jason Boer Beef production & management degree from WITC-Sioux City, IA.
+Owner/Insurance Agent at Boer Insurance Agency since 1989.
+Served on the School of Evangelism Committee.
+Attended two years of the Lutheran School of Evanglism.
+Taught Adult Sunday School and Confirmation at Christ Lutheran Church of Alvord for over 15 years.

 Vice president: Pastor Alice Christianson